 General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 I think “learn how to cook” is one of the first suggestions people give for people planning to study abroad.
 This is true though.
 Unlike in Indonesia, labour wage is usually very high in other countries.
-When you’re living by yourself in Indonesia, it’s easy to foregone cooking because buying meal in warteg is very cheap for a fulfilling meal.
+When you’re living by yourself in Indonesia, it’s easy to foregone cooking because buying meals in warteg is very cheap for a fulfilling meal.
 When you’re abroad, the cheapest meal you can get is fast food (that ironically was “gourmet” back home).
 1 GBP usually give you either 2 pieces of sandwiches or a burger.
 With that amount, you can already have at least two meals with twice the portion and more varieties.
-Learn some easy recipes such as fried rice, soup, or stir fry.
+Learn some easy recipes such as fried rice, soup, or stir-fry.
 Look for recipes on the internet.
-Try to cook meal you like or cook with your friends.
+Try to cook a meal you like or cook with your friends.

 Bring lunchbox everywhere, even when you don’t really need it.
 It can be something simple like sandwiches or fruits.
-Or that one pack of chips you bought as 5 pack-for-1 GBP.
+Or that one pack of chips you bought 5 pack-for-1 GBP.
 Also water bottle.
-Very useful especially if you’re traveling/ have activities all day.
-When you’re hungry or thirsty on the way, you can’t have other way than to buy.
+Very useful especially if you’re travelling/ have activities all day.
+When you’re hungry or thirsty on the way, you can’t have another way than to buy.
 Even the supermarket mineral water costs at least 50p.
 Once or twice it’s okay, but it will build up.
-There’re a lot of refill station in the university, so no worry of dehydration.
+There’s a lot of refill station in the university, so no worry of dehydration.
 Also useful if you’re into caffeine or tea or juice.
 Bring a flask from home.
 Even Americano costs 1.5 GBP, that’s a full meal price already.

-The other cooking tip is to get your palate accustomed to local taste.
+The other cooking tip is to get your palate accustomed to the local taste.
 I think maybe this is quite hard, especially for people with “Indonesian tongue”.
 Sure, I do cook soto sometimes, but in the UK stuff like bread and pasta, cheese, or milk is definitely cheaper than rice noodles, tempe, or coconut milk.

 For Indonesian cooking, it’s generally cheaper to buy soy sauce, instant noodles, tamarind, palm sugar and spices in Chinatown or Asian store than in supermarkets like Sainsburys or Waitrose.
 You can also join a lot of Indonesian events if you miss Indonesian food, like the monthly pengajian, Indonesian fair, food festival, and others.

-If you’re a muslim, between 23 September and 21 March, especially over the winter, you can also fast.
+If you’re a Muslim, between 23 September and 21 March, especially over the winter, you can also fast.
 You can do that all over the year of course, but I guess if you have the choice you want to fast less than 14 hours.

-Looking for Accomodation
+Looking for Accommodation

 If you don’t have a washing machine in your flat, you can wash your clothes in the coin laundry machine.
-Even if you have washing machine, the electricity bill can be reduced by washing in bulk every time.
+Even if you have a washing machine, the electricity bill can be reduced by washing in bulk every time.
 Doing laundry by yourself is definitely an option, but please mind the time spent, the condition of your bathroom, the water bill, whether your flatmate mind/ not, and the drying especially in winter.